logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 463

 The one with the mahogany back and sides.
-Solid carved spruce top, plus very ornate binding/purfling around the body sides.
-Produced over a very long period from 1952 into the 1980/90's.
+Early models had a solid carved spruce top, plus very ornate binding/purfling around the body sides.
+Produced over a very long period from 1949 into the 1980/90's.

 HOFNER MODEL 464

-The soundholes get cooler!
+The soundholes get cooler.
 Two "sickle" shaped soundholes plus a single ornamented rhomboid hole adjacent to the neck.
-Usually deep red lacquer sunburst finish.
+Usually deep red lacquer sunburst finish and fitted with the prestigious "Escutcheon" tailpiece .
 My guess is that Hofner originally intended this model to be an acoustic only, due to the rhomboid sound hole causing problems with the fitting of a neck pickup.
 However, 464's do exist which have been factory fitted with a single pickup located mid way between the neck and bridge.
-Made between 1954 to 1968.
+Made between 1952 to 1968.

 HOFNER MODEL 465

-Offered with either rosewood or birds-eye maple back and sides, with a carved spruce top.
-Very classy herring-bone body purfling, and fretboard (usually ebony) plus headstock inlays.
-In the catalogue between 1951 and 1970, although most seem to have been made in the 1950's.
+The 465 was the "Master Class" model of the five archtop models offered by Hofner when they first re-commenced production in 1949 after WWII.
+A high quality archtop guitar, usually with a carved spruce top and, offered with either rosewood or birds-eye maple back and sides.
+Very classy herring-bone body purfling, and ebony fretboard plus mother of pearl headstock & fingerboard inlays.
+In the price list between 1949 and 1970, although most seem to have been made in the 1950's.

 HOFNER MODEL 468

-Cousin to the Committee model.
+Cousin to the Selmer-distributed Committee model.
 Top quality flame (but occasional birds-eye) maple back and sides, and heavy mother-of-pearl inlays to neck and headstock.
-Made between 1954 and 1968 in both acoustic and electric versions.
+Introduced at Frankfurt in 1953 and produced through to 1968 in both acoustic and electric versions.
 It appears to have been replaced by the Model 471 which appeared in 1969.

-The main differences between the UK distributed Committee and the European/US market 468 are: the Committee invariably had a birds-eye maple back and sides; the 468 never had the large "frondose" headstock; the inlays on the 468 are the "lilies of the valley" for the headstock, and "bow-tie" on the fingerboard.
+The main differences between the UK distributed Committee and the European/US market 468 are: the Committee invariably had a birds-eye maple back and sides, whereas most 468 guitars have a heavily flamed maple back and sides; the 468 never had the large "frondose" headstock; the inlays on the 468 are the "bell-flowers" for the headstock, and "bow-tie" on the fingerboard.
 The Committee has "rose" and "rose & leaf" inlays.

 HOFNER MODEL 470